 Serving Suggestions

-As a Side – instead of pasta or traditional mashed potatoes, serve cauliflower mash alongside any of these main dishes:
+As a Side – instead of pasta or traditional homemade garlic mashed potatoes, serve cauliflower mash alongside any of these main dishes:

 Under Something Saucy – another great way to serve cauliflower mash is under something saucy, such as: